omnistrate/saasbuilder/README.md

 - Post-creation, navigate to the "Network" tab, copy the cluster endpoint.
 - Access the SaaSBuilder App through the copied endpoint to reach the login page.
 - Once you have confirmed that you can access the SaaSBuilder app.
 You are ready to configure your domain.
-  - First, contact Omnistrate support and share your domain name that you want to use for the SaaSBuilder App along with the cluster endpoint for the SaaSBuilder App.
+  - Contact Omnistrate support and share your domain name that you want to use for the SaaSBuilder App along with the cluster endpoint for the SaaSBuilder App.
 Omnistrate team will be able to use this data and do the necessary configurations in Omnistrate Platform.
-  - Second, login to your DNS provider/domain registrar portal (where you bought your domain).
+  - Login to your DNS provider/domain registrar portal (where you bought your domain).
 Find the DNS section for your domain and add two CNAME records as follows -

     - Type - CNAME
     - Name - @